 What should I do if I don't have reliable internet access?

 Contact your instructors and explain your situation so you may work out an acceptable resolution.
-Instructors are being advised to be flexible with students during this remote learning period.
-Many phone and internet carriers are offering free or discounted access this month.
+If your courses are hybrid or online, you may want to consider taking in-person classes instead, if they are available.
+Many phone and internet carriers are offer free or discounted access to students.
 Contact your carrier to determine your eligibility.
-Illinois state agencies have released a Wi-Fi hotspot map.
-The nonprofit, nonpartisan Citizens Utility Board also compiled a list of benefits utilities and telecom/internet/cable providers are offering customers during the COVID-19 crisis.

 I don’t know how to use D2L.
 Where can I get help?